 Treatment is by vaginal dilatation or vaginal reconstruction using a skin graft or amniotic membrane placed over a mold and inserted in the vagina to create a neo-vaginal canal.

 *Laser Vaginal Tightening & Urinary Incontinence Treatment:(IntimiLase & IncontiLase)

-Using new Er:YAG laser technology, vaginal tightening and treatment of urinary incontinence is possible by utilizing the photo-thermal effect of the laser on vaginal mucosa, inducing new collagen synthesis and shrinkage of vaginal mucosa near the urethra giving it extra support.
+Using laser technology, vaginal tightening and treatment of urinary incontinence is possible by utilizing the photo-thermal effect of the laser on vaginal mucosa, inducing new collagen synthesis and mild shrinkage of vaginal mucosa near the urethra giving it extra support.
 2 0r 3 laser sessions are required each lasting 15-20 minutes.
-This procedure is a minimal invasive, incision less, non ablative treatment, with no pain, no bleeding, no hospital stay, and no down time or recovery period.
+This procedure is a minimal invasive, incision less, non ablative treatment, with no bleeding, minimal pain, no hospital stay, no down time or recovery period.
 It needs to be repeated every 12 month to retain the theraputic effects.